 This spacecraft provides eight-band multispectral images at resolutions as sharp as 1.8 meters and panchromatic at half-meter.

-Ball Aerospace provided its efficient, low-risk BCP 5000 spacecraft bus for WorldView-2 and integrated the remote sensing instrument onto the bus.
-The company was also responsible for testing the entire system.
+Ball Aerospace provided its efficient, low-risk BCP 5000 spacecraft bus for WorldView-2, integrated the remote sensing instrument onto the bus and tested the entire system.

 In addition, Ball Aerospace’s inventive engineers equipped WV-2 with an instrument vibration isolation system for controlling jitter induced by the spacecraft.
 WorldVew-2 has the ability for direct tasking, which allows select DigitalGlobe customers around the world to load imaging profiles directly up to the spacecraft and execute delivery of the data directly down to their own ground stations.